 While there, I helped launch sparkhouse, a division that embraces design thinking practices to create products that are used and loved in thousands of churches and classrooms across the country.

 The daughter of a teacher and an artist, I am passionate about designing for “wicked problems” in education and beyond.
-Since starting Stolle Creative, I have worked on meaningful design projects for higher education technology, academic institutions, and faith-based non-profits.
+Since starting Stolle Creative, I have worked on meaningful design projects for higher education technology, academic institutions, and non-profits.
 I also lead design workshops and speak at conferences.